Throughout the years, the Society remained dedicated to its mission of helping to support cancer researchers in the country.

 And the Society has been growing steadily ever since.

-Since 2000, over $140 millions has been invested in Canada's most promising researchers.
+Since 1945, over $340 million has been invested in Canada's most promising researchers.